SLionB/logbackgen/README.md

 ## How to use it in OpenShift
 1. Log in to OpenShift Console.
 2. Type Perl in the Catalog and select Perl Builder
-3. Select a new project name, give it an application name and the GitHub URL
+3. Select a new project name, give it an application name, the latest Perl version and the GitHub URL
 4. After the pod is deployed edit deployment config yaml file and apply the following change
 ```
    spec: